Senators on Kid Rock: We can't treat as joke

 Rock, whose legal name is Robert James Ritchie, teased his potential candidacy in a tweet Wednesday, saying "I have had a ton of emails and texts asking me if this website is real... http://kidrockforsenate.com The answer is an absolute YES."

+But Sarah Anderson, deputy chief of staff for the Michigan Republican Party, told CNN in an email: "We have not had any conversations with Kid Rock so I cannot speak to the validity of this."

-The 46-year-old Michigan native has since rebuffed assertions that the announcement is a marketing ploy.
+The 46-year-old Michigan native has rebuffed assertions that the announcement is a marketing ploy.

 "Like politicians write books during their campaigns, I'm planning on putting out music during mine," he wrote in a Facebook post Thursday.
 "It's not a hoax, it's a strategy and marketing 101!"